 The End Result

-This project widens I-5 from Portland Avenue to the Port of Tacoma Road to provide room for one HOV lane in each direction and four general-purpose lanes in each direction.
-As part of this project, WSDOT will also rebuild the I-5 Puyallup River bridges, reconstruct the I-5/SR 167 interchange, improve the Portland Avenue interchange and repave all the lanes on I-5 within the project limits.
+This project widens northbound I-5 from Portland Avenue to the Port of Tacoma Road to provide room for one HOV lane.
+As part of this project, WSDOT will also rebuild the northbound I-5 Puyallup River bridge, improve the Portland Avenue interchange and repave all the lanes of northbound on I-5 within the project limits.